Mackenzie King Memorial Scholarships

 The Open Scholarship is available to graduates of Canadian universities who pursue graduate study in any discipline, in Canada or elsewhere.
 One Open Scholarship is awarded each year.
 The value has recently been about $12,000 but it is subject to change.
 The Travelling Scholarship is available to graduates of Canadian universities who pursue graduate study in the United States or the United Kingdom in the areas of international relations or industrial relations.
 Recently four scholarships of $13,500 each have been awarded annually, but the number and the amount are subject to change.

-- The Mackenzie King Open Scholarship is open to graduates of any Canadian university who engage in (commence or continue) graduate study in any discipline, in Canada or elsewhere.
+- The Mackenzie King Open Scholarship is open to graduates of any Canadian university who engage in (commence or continue) graduate study (master's or doctoral) in any field, in Canada or elsewhere.

-- The Mackenzie King Travelling Scholarship is open to graduates of any Canadian university who engage in (commence or continue) graduate study, in the United States or the United Kingdom, in the areas of international relations or industrial relations (including the international or industrial relations aspects of law, history, politics and economics).
+- The Mackenzie King Travelling Scholarship is open to graduates of any Canadian university who engage in (commence or continue) graduate study (master's or doctoral) in the United States or the United Kingdom, of international relations* or industrial relations (including the international or industrial relations aspects of law, history, politics and economics).

-- You must be a graduate (holder of a degree) of a Canadian university when tenure of the scholarship begins (typically in September).
+- Important: You must be a graduate (holder of a degree) of a Canadian university when tenure of the scholarship begins (typically in September).
 If you will not be a holder of a Canadian degree by September 2024, you are not eligible to apply.
 This nuance in the eligibility requirements is the primary reason for rejected applications.

 The awards will be based on high academic achievements (typically all A’s or very nearly so), personal qualities, and demonstrated aptitudes.
 Consideration will also be given to the applicant’s proposed program of study.

 Applications must be made to the Faculty of Graduate Studies of your home university*.
 This is the Canadian university from which you most recently graduated or at which you are currently enrolled.
-You may apply for both scholarships (Travelling, Open) with a single application if you meet the eligibility criteria are met for both.
-Please note that these scholarships are for the upcoming academic year (2019-2020).
+You may apply for both scholarships (Travelling, Open) with a single application if you meet the eligibility criteria for both.
+Please note that these scholarships are for the upcoming academic year (September 2024 to August 2025).